Wind-WindKids/winding/samples/sophieandwind/sun.md

 @right: page, image
-Sophie catching up to the boy with the bottle, sunlight flashing on the crinkled plastic, the kite and kids visible in the background.
-Boy going to the trash can near the café, but stopped to hand the bottle to Sophie.
+Sophie catching up to the boy with the plastic water bottle, the kite and kids visible in the background.
+Boy going to a small summer park café.
+The café is closed, tables without chairs, chairs stacked next to the walls, door locked.

 --
 cafe_table_patch: spread, landscape-oriented